g1thubhub/phil_stopwatch/ReadMe.md

 --conf spark.python.profile=true \
 ./spark_jobs/job_straggler.py  cpumemstack /users/phil/phil_stopwatch/analytics/data/profile_straggler > Straggler_PySpark.log
 ```
 As in the run of the "Scala" edition above, the second line activates the JVM profiling, only the output directory name has changed (*profile_straggler* instead of *ProfileStraggler*).
 This line is optional here since a PySpark app is launched but it might make sense to include this JVM profiling it as a majority of the work is performed outside of Python.
 The third line and the two input arguments to the script in the last line (`cpumemstack` and `/users/phil/phil_stopwatch/analytics/data/profile_straggler`) are required for the actual PySpark profiler: The config parameter (*--conf spark.python.profile=true*) tells Spark that a custom profiler will be used, the first script argument *cpumemstack* specifies the profiler class (a profiler that tracks CPU, memory and the stack) and the second argument specifies the directory to where the profiler records will be saved.
+In that case, my PySpark profilers will create one or two different types of output records that are stored in at least two JSON files with the pattern _s_*_stack.json_ or  _s_*_cpumem.json_.

 Three PySpark profiler classes are included in [pyspark_profilers.py](https://github.com/g1thubhub/phil_stopwatch/blob/master/pyspark_profilers.py): [StackProfiler](https://github.com/g1thubhub/phil_stopwatch/blob/e83645f44e7fecf43331e0b1dcf9920a6deb027c/pyspark_profilers.py#L119) can be used to catch stack traces in order to create flame graphs, [CpuMemProfiler](https://github.com/g1thubhub/phil_stopwatch/blob/e83645f44e7fecf43331e0b1dcf9920a6deb027c/pyspark_profilers.py#L27) captures CPU and memory usage, and [CpuMemStackProfiler](https://github.com/g1thubhub/phil_stopwatch/blob/e83645f44e7fecf43331e0b1dcf9920a6deb027c/pyspark_profilers.py#L206) is a combination of these two.
 In order to use them, the `profiler_cls` field needs to be set with the name of the profiler as in this [example](https://github.com/g1thubhub/phil_stopwatch/blob/e83645f44e7fecf43331e0b1dcf9920a6deb027c/spark_jobs/job_straggler.py#L29) when constructing a *SparkContext* so there are three possible settings:
 * profiler_cls=StackProfiler